mugunthanm/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/migrate-sdk.md

 - Deploy a new development and build environment from Microsoft Dynamics Lifecycle Service (LCS), and use the Visual Studio 2017 template, which is available for manual install in release 10.0.11.
 The new LCS dev VM with Visual Studio 2017 will be available in release 10.0.12.
 - Update extensions to Visual Studio 2017 in an existing development environment:

-    - Install Visual Studio 2017 Community, Professional, or Enterprise edition on the existing build and development virtual machine (VM).
+    - Install Visual Studio 2017 Community, Professional, or Enterprise edition on the existing build and development virtual machine (VM) with the below workloads:

+        - NET Desktop development.
+        - Universal Windows Platform development.
+        - ASP.NET and web development.
+        - Azure development.
+        - Node.js development.
+        - .NET Core cross-platform development.
+        - Mobile development with .NET (Required for Hybrid app development).

     - If you manually install Visual Studio 2017, install the following prerequisites on the development VM.
 If you don't install these prerequisites, compilation will fail, and .NET SDK and runtime errors will be generated:

         + [sdk-2.1.202-windows-x64-installer](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.1.202-windows-x64-installer)
         + [sdk-2.1.513-windows-x64-installer](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.1.513-windows-x64-installer)
         + [runtime-2.0.9-windows-x64-installer](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-2.0.9-windows-x64-installer)
         + [runtime-2.1.17-windows-x64-installer](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-2.1.17-windows-x64-installer)
         + Install Typescript version 2.2.2.
 In Visual Studio, go to **Tools > Get Tools and Features**.
 Select the **Individual components** tab and select the **TypeScript 2.2 SDK from SDKs, libraries, and frameworks** section and install it.
+VS 2017 has Typescript 3.1 as default, please include 2.2.2 also because the POS app is built based on Typescript 2.2.2.

 ## Build the Retail SDK